chaza194/Work-Projects/README.md

 ## DBDirectoryMover -
 This is a quick tool that I wrote.
 It will move files from a given directory based on SQL provided.
 I dont see this being useful to anyone else but at my current place of work.

+## WebDemo -
+Simple Student Dashboard to demo the I understand MVC

 ## JsonInjector *Most Recent*-
 This project was to understand "SimpleInjector".
 It will read from multiple files from multiple threads and will processes the data from a Queue.